Radical amino acid mutations persist longer in the absence of sex.

 Institute for Systems Biology

 Sharbrough, Joel; Luse, Meagan; Boore, Jeffrey L; Logsdon, John M; and Neiman, Maurine, "Radical amino acid mutations persist longer in the absence of sex."
 (2018).
-All Publications.
+Journal Articles and Abstracts.
 251.